Global Environmental Studies

 Research Team 2019 - 2020: yes we love rocks (not pictured, Dr. Maya Alamaz)

 Climate change is an issue that affects, business, industry, people, ecosystems and the economy.
 It is pressing that we develop a more complete understanding of how the world can work to solve climate change through innovation and workforce development.
 We examine sources of greenhouse gases and how such sources can be mitigated.
-This includes driving innovations in carbon capture with farmers and ranchers, and examining the efficacy of policy solutions such as Cap and Trade.
+This includes R&D on low tech carbon capture opportunities spanning 100 acres in partnership with farmers and ranchers, and examining the efficacy of policy solutions such as Cap and Trade.
 We also work with business, industry, policy makers and researchers to create new pathways of cooperation and unleash climate solutions.

 Increasingly, the biogeochemical innovations that have allowed us to grow food, build businesses, develop industries and advance new technologies will need to be considered within the context of the long-term health and welfare of people, ecosystems and the economy.
 We strive to advance basic biogeochemical science and apply it to a sustainable worldview, from molecular to global scales.

 Mathematical modeling allows us to scale information into global patterns, processes and predictions.
 We strive to examine globally-important questions and identify regional-scale differences in the environment with the aim of advancing science and advising policy decisions.